gmlewis/flutter-update-exports/README.md

 or created with `.dart` added as a suffix to the current directory base name.

+As a special case, if the name of the parent directory itself is within a `src/` directory, the new file will be created one directory higher, in the same directory as the `src` dir.

-For example, if "Flutter Update Exports is invoked on a file called `api/api_client.dart` (and no directory `api/api_client` exists), then the extension will attempt to edit or create the file `api.dart` in the parent directory and will remove all `export` lines and replace them with a new `export` line for every `api/*.dart` file found.
+For example, if "Flutter Update Exports" is invoked on a file called `lib/api/api_client.dart` (and no directory `lib/api/api_client` exists), then the extension will attempt to edit or create the file `api.dart` in the parent directory and will remove all `export` lines and replace them with a new `export` line for every `lib/api/*.dart` file found.

+For the special case example, if "Flutter Update Exports" is invoked on a file called `lib/src/api/api_client.dart` (and no directory `lib/src/api/api_client` exists), then the extension will attempt to edit or create the file `api.dart` in `lib/src` and will remove all `export` lines and replace them with a new `export` line for every `lib/src/api/*.dart` file found.

 ## Reporting Problems